huriyilmaz/visualstudio-docs.tr-tr/docs/modeling/text-template-utility-methods.md

 #>
 ```

-Bu kod bloğu aşağıdaki çıktıyı üretir:
+Bu kod bloğu aşağıdaki çıkışı üretir:

 ```
 Hello